W7k-J/W7k-J.github.io/_posts/2023-12-26-BIMSmith-Winter2023.md

 <!--excerpt-->

+UPDATE!
+This year I managed to get into the semifinals!
+Congrats to all winers!

 Merry Christmas!
 It was an intensive year full of several architectural projects (One at Wawel Royal Castle – more in due time!), large graphic design works, laser-scanning projects, UAV photographs and 2 plugins developed and published on Autodesk App Store – Drafter being one of the largest plugins out there! – check it out!

 But in December there is always BIMsmith Winter Wonderland challenge!
 The chance to do something creative and to push my Revit Modeling skills.
 There are a lot of reasons why I believe young architects should be good at modeling in Revit, just to name a few: